Nature & Hiking In Israel

 Unlike common belief, Israel is a pretty safe place, and hiking is not a problem at all.
 There has never been a reported incident of anyone, foreign or national, experiencing conflict on the trail.
 Contrarily, many hikers have reported that they have been welcomed both by Arab and Jewish communities through which the trail passes.
 Always follow the basic safety guidelines.

 Are there any good hikes near Jerusalem?

+To the west, the Judean mountains are characterized by steep slopes covered with evergreen forest and many wildflowers during winter and spring.
+However, the main attraction for hikers is the dozens of small springs that are scattered in the area.
+The most accessible spots to experience them are the Sataf which is a KKL-JNF regulated park, Or the Springs trail where you can visit 5 different springs in a half-day hike.
 To the East starts the Judean desert.
-Near Jerusalem the desert still gets some rainfall and is characterized by deep canyons that some of them have a flow of water all year round.
-The most famous of them is Wadi Qelt (Prat Stream).
-Which is one of the most popular and rewarding hikes in Israel.
+Near Jerusalem, the desert still gets some rainfall and is characterized by deep canyons that some of them have a flow of water all year round.
+The most famous of them is Wadi Qelt (Prat Stream), One of the most popular and rewarding hikes in Israel.

 Are there any serious hiking options around Eilat?